Below are client favorites, products I recommend for quality and effectiveness, and products that I often use myself at home!

 Curly hair is drier by nature, so using a hydrating shampoo and conditioner is essential.
 Detangling with a wide-toothed comb while conditioner is in your hair, and then squeezing excess water out with a towel instead of rubbing to dry helps reduce frizz.

-dandruff/dry scalp
+for dandruff/dry scalp

 PRO TIPS: